babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ## Assumptions

+- We believe compiling our own app code is useful.
-- We can and will ship to modern browsers that support ES2015+ natively (don't have to support IE) or are able to send multiple kinds of bundles (i.e. [checking for script`type=module`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
+- We can and will ship to modern browsers that support ES2015+ [natively](https://kangax.github.io/compat-table/es6/) (don't have to support IE) or are able to send multiple kinds of bundles (i.e. [checking for script`type=module`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
 - Our dependencies actually publish ES2015+ instead of the current baseline of ES5/ES3.
 - The future baseline shouldn't be fixed at ES2015, but is a changing target.